kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 The thought crossed my mind that I could split this blog into several sub-blogs.
 But I soon gave up that idea because the connectedness of the thread will be lost in the segmentation.
 So, here you have the whole hog and the whole blog.

 Mathematics is like a pastry puff: only the layers never seem to end and neither does the puff!
 I needed to cap the well at some point, and matrices seemed as good a place to stop as any.
-The pleasures of many other types of multiplication await your future explorations! :-)
+The pleasures of many other types of multiplication await your future explorations! \emojifont :smile: \normalfont

 As an independent scholar, I work in isolation without the benefits of a university environment or consultation with peers.
 So, an error of fact or fancy is all the more likely in what I write.
 If you are mathematically inclined, and have spotted any mistakes here, please let me know.